This guide helps you get your Ansible Automation Platform installation up and running as quickly as possible.

 Ansible Tower has the following requirements:

-Starting with Ansible Tower 3.8, you must have valid subscriptions attached before installing the Ansible Automation Platform.
+Starting with Ansible Tower 3.8, you must have valid subscriptions attached before installing and running the Ansible Automation Platform.
+Even if you already have valid licenses from previous versions, you must still provide your credentials or a subscriptions manifest again upon upgrading to Tower 3.8.
 See Attaching Subscriptions for detail.

 Supported Operating Systems: